ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 #### From the OVHcloud Control Panel

-Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, go to the `Public Cloud` section{.action} and select the Public Cloud project of your choice at the top left.
+Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, go to the `Public Cloud`{.action} section and select the Public Cloud project of your choice at the top left.

 ![project selection](images/vrack1.png){.thumbnail}